Update Translated Files with File Rewrite Rules

-With File Rewrite Rules, Account Owners and Project Managers can define changes to be applied to translations for any language, within any project in your account, translating in any of the supported file types.
+With File Rewrite Rules, Account Owners can define changes to be applied to translations for any language, within any file-based project in your account, translating in any of the supported file types.

 If your translated file contains a URL, such as www.yourcomany.com, to protect the URL, the Smartling CAT Tool does not allow linguistics to edit a URL, but does allow them to place the URL in the correct position of the translation.
 Using File Rewrite Rules, you can create a rule that rewrites www.yourcompany.com to www.yourcompany.fr in French translated files, www.yourcompany.de in German translated files, etc. See how to create this rule below.

 The rewrite is only visible in the downloaded supported file type, and not anywhere in the Smartling Dashboard.
 The rewrite is visible in pseudo, current and published file downloads.
-You can download the file from within the Job Details or from the Files tab.
+You can download the file from within the Job Details, from the Files tab, or via the API.
 The File Rewrite Rule must be created before downloading the file.

 - Microsoft Office - Excel, PowerPoint, Word

 In cases where you want to create the one File Rewrite Rule to be applied to some or all languages, you can save time and effort by using the available variables:

 - $locale: rewrites to each language's locale ID

 - $language: rewrites to each language's language ID

 - $country: rewrites to each language's country ID